 Support Activities

-Areas in which the SDL can provide support to interested collaboration partners from the communities include:
+Areas in which the SDL can provide support to interested collaboration partners from communities include:

 • Support for performance analysis

-• Support with porting efforts to JSC architectures, e.g. JURECA-DC / JUWELS
+• Support for software porting to JSC architectures, e.g. JURECA-DC / JUWELS

 • Parallel data analysis tools (e.g. correlation functions, time series analysis, etc.)